TravelDesk User Manual

 Control cabin class, hotel rate caps, and carrier restrictions applied to bookings.

 Administrators configure travel policies under the Policies section.
-Policies control which cabin classes, hotel rates, and airlines are permitted for bookings.
-The page is divided into four tabs: Flight Class, Hotel Rate Cap, Advance Booking, and Carrier Rules.
+Policies control which cabin classes, hotel rates, airfares, and airlines are permitted for bookings.
+The page is divided into tabs for Flight Class, Hotel Rate Cap, Flight Rate, Advance Booking, and Carrier Rules.

 4.1 — Flight Class Policy